-Fight Club is not a film about fighting.
-It’s a narrative about life and getting rid of the corporate and cultural influences (or perhaps the confluence of the two) that control our lives.
-These are some of our favorite minimalist quotes from the film.
+Fight Club is not a film about fighting: it’s a narrative about life, and it’s about ridding ourselves of the corporate and cultural influences (or perhaps the confluence of the two) that control our lives.
+Following are some of our favorite minimalist quotes from the film.

 - The things you own end up owning you.